 Sudbury Memorial Day Parade 2023

 8:30 a.m.
 Commemorative ceremonies at Old North Cemetery and New North Cemetery 9:00 a.m.
 Parade assembles at Rugged Bear Plaza

 9:30 a.m.
 Parade begins at Rugged Bear Plaza

-9:50 a.m.
+9:45 a.m.
 Civil War Monument at Goodnow Library

-10:00 a.m.
-WW II, Korea, and Vietnam
+10:30 a.m.
+Flag Raising, WW II, Korea, and Vietnam

 10:45 a.m.
 Brownies and Cubs enter at Our Lady of Fatima

 Memorial Day Activities begin at Heritage Park at noon.
-The Hosmer House, Sudbury Center, Old Sudbury Rd., will be open on May 30th from noon to 3:00 p.m.
-The parlor will have a display recognizing town employees, school employees, and those who worked on various committees who passed away in 2015.
-The Hosmer House store will be open, selling cup plates, dolls, ornaments, books, and the popular Sudbury throws that feature historical buildings of Sudbury.
-Refreshments will be served and entrance is free of charge.
+The Hosmer House, Sudbury Center, Old Sudbury Road, will be open May 28 from 10 a.m. to 2 p.m.
+The parlor will have a display recognizing town and school employees and those who worked on various town committees who passed away in 2017.
+The Hosmer House store will offer for sale cup plates, dolls, ornaments, books, and the popular Sudbury throws that feature Sudbury’s historical buildings.
+Refreshments will be served, and entrance is free of charge.
 The Sudbury Historical Commission welcomes all to visit the Hosmer House.